MikheyevLab/Computing-Fall-2015/_posts/2015-09-25-2-starting-wth-python.md

 # What is Python
 Python is a general-use, high-level programming language.
 It aims to provide a simple syntax combined with a powerful base library, to enable a high productivity and accessibility for programmers.
 [Take a look at this blurb](https://www.python.org/doc/essays/blurb/).

+Currently there are two different Python version used in the wild.
+The older version `2.7` and the newer version `3.X`.
+These versions are largely similar, but Python 3 introduced some backward compatibility breaking changes for the sake of making the language more internally consistent.
+In this course we will largely focus on Python 3.

 Running Python on the terminal will provide you with a `REPL` interface.
 Similar to the output shown below.

 ```